StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

 There are several ways to implement a Flink DataStream job according to the type of the input records, such as a CSV Java `String`, a JSON Java `String` or a custom Java object.

-- The input records are csv-format `String`.
+- The input records are CSV-format `String`.
 See [LoadCsvRecords](https://github.com/StarRocks/starrocks-connector-for-apache-flink/tree/main/examples/src/main/java/com/starrocks/connector/flink/examples/datastream/LoadCsvRecords.java) for a complete example.

     ```java
     /**